 These notes were originally produced by British Horse Society (BHS) Scotland to help anyone interested in using part or all of the John Muir Way to identify the location and brief details of features which may restrict multi-use of the waymarked route.
 Whilst the focus of these notes is on horseriders, the information on obstructions is equally relevant to a wide range of other users including cyclists, walkers with pushchairs, and people with mobility issues.
 These notes are intended to supplement other information available, including from the route website www.johnmuirway.org.
+The notes are updated on an ongoing basis as work to remove barriers is undertaken.

 Only those restrictions which may present an issue for experienced riders are noted below - shallow fords, vehicular bridges, cross drains, gates which can only be opened or closed if dismounted, rough ground, sheep and cattle are all part of riding off-road and so are not documented.
 Horse riders should also be aware that the John Muir Way passes through the middle of Edinburgh and various other towns, and various sections include stretches on busy public roads.
 Inclusion of a particular feature does not necessarily mean that it is impassable with a horse.
 Photos have been included where appropriate to help you assess for yourself whether a feature such as steps, a narrow footbridge, gate or gap less than 1.5m wide may present an obstruction to you.
-The route managers will endeavor to update this information when changes are made, but neither the accuracy of this information or accessibility is quaranteed.
+The route managers will endeavor to update this information when changes are made, but neither the accuracy of this information or accessibility is guaranteed.